lucee/lucee-docs/docs/03.reference/01.functions/applicationstop/function.md

 categories:
 ---

-stops the current application context
+Stops the current application context and causes the application to restart on the next request.